norbertkozera/norbertkozera/README.md

 ## Hi there 👋
  🔭 I'm a Software Engineer with 5+ years of experience in software development and test automation, also skilled in CI/CD environment creation.

- 🌱 Currently developing my skills in Java/Spring and Angular as a Full-stack Java Developer position
+ 🌱 Currently developing my skills in Java/Spring and Angular as a Full-stack Java Developer.

  💬 Reach me and ask anything at [nkozera.pl](https://www.nkozera.pl)